 From Projects to Products to Impact

-The MSDC supports or is supported by “innovation sandboxes” that help states advance and accelerate data product development and innovation.
+Through “innovation sandboxes,” the MSDC helps states advance and accelerate data product development and innovation.
 Value is created as networks of government staff from various programs and functions ideate together and discover opportunities to access training, peer support, technical assistance, or use microdata and a secure data facility.

-Plans are underway to add data from Indiana and Tennessee to the Postsecondary Outcomes Dashboard.
-The states of New Jersey, Rhode Island, and Virginia recently received a Democratizing our Data Challenge grant through the Coleridge Initiative to bring the Multi-state Postsecondary Dashboard to the Eastern States Longitudinal Data Collaborative.
-The state of Ohio also received a Democratizing our Data Challenge grant to incorporate workforce credentials and data on postsecondary “non-completers” into the dashboard.
+Plans are underway to add data from Tennessee to the Post-Secondary Outcomes Dashboard.
+The states of New Jersey, Rhode Island, and Virginia recently received a Democratizing our Data Challenge grant through the Coleridge Initiative to bring their state's data to the Multi-Sate Post-Secondary Dashboard.

-The Midwest Collaborative’s RFI Process to Engage External Research Partners
+The MSDC RFI Process to Engage External Research Partners

 Democratizing our Data Challenge Projects